Denis Mukwege: Career

 After completion of his studies in France (1989), Mukwege returned to work at the Lemera Hospital.
-At the beginning of the First Congo War, the Lemera hospital was attacked, his patients and co-workers were killed and the hospital ransacked.
+During the Lemera massacre, which marked the commencement of the First Congo War, the Lemera Hospital was attacked, his patients and co-workers were killed and the hospital was ransacked.
 Dr. Mukwege fled to Bukavu where he founded the Panzi Hospital in 1999.
 Its construction was mainly financed by Swedish Christian aid organizations and the Swedish International Development Cooperation Agency.
 The Panzi Hospital has continued to enjoy support from the Swedish Pentecostal Mission's development cooperation organization PMU.

-Since its foundation, Panzi Hospital has treated more than 82,000 patients with complex gynecological damage and trauma.
+Since its foundation, Panzi Hospital has treated more than 82,000 patients with complex gynaecological damage and trauma.
 An estimated 60 percent of these injuries result from instances of sexual violence being used as a weapon of war, with most of the patients of the time coming from conflict zones.
-Mukwege has described how his patients arrived at the hospital sometimes naked, usually in horrific condition.
-When he observed that different armed groups were using genital damaging as a weapon of war during the conflict of the late 1990s, Mukwege devoted himself to reconstructive surgery to help female victims of sexual violence.
+Mukwege has described how his patients arrived at the hospital sometimes naked, usually in horrific conditions.
+When he observed that different armed groups were using genital damage as a weapon of war during the conflict of the late 1990s, Mukwege devoted himself to reconstructive surgery to help female victims of sexual violence.
 The German Institute for Medical Mission (DIFAEM) has been supporting Mukwege's work with funds and medicines.

 In 2008, the non-profit Panzi Foundation DRC was created in order to support the work of Panzi Hospital with "legal assistance, psycho-social support and socio-economic programmes."
 A Panzi Foundation USA was later founded to promote fundraising in the United States of America, and encourage investment in the Panzi Hospital and Foundations.
 In 2016 the Mukwege Foundation was created, to promote the aims of the Panzi Hospital and Foundations worldwide and "advocate for an end to wartime sexual violence everywhere."
 The holistic care approach that the Panzi Foundation employs reflects Dr. Mukwege's beliefs, as a co-founder of the organization, in the need for treating the person as a whole.

 United Nations speech

-In September 2012, Mukwege gave a speech at the United Nations where he condemned the mass rape occurring in the Democratic Republic of the Congo, and criticized the Congolese government and other countries "for not doing enough to stop what he called 'an unjust war that has used violence against women and rape as a strategy of war'".
+In September 2012, Mukwege gave a speech at the United Nations where he condemned the mass rape occurring in the Democratic Republic of the Congo, and criticized the Congolese government and other countries; "for not doing enough to stop what he called 'an unjust war that has used violence against women and rape as a strategy of war'".
 The Democratic Republic of Congo has been called "the worst place in the world to be a woman" and "the rape capital of the world" because of the extent of the sexual violence committed against women resulting from the ongoing conflict.
 The UN has declared that sexual violence is more prominent in the Democratic Republic of Congo than any other country in the world.